tymyrddin/purple/source/docs/resilience/to-standards.md

 - A recurring test schedule is continuous-verification evidence: it turns a single result into the ongoing assurance that supervisory oversight and surveillance audits look for.

+One afternoon can feed several files at once.
+A recorded game that exposed an unclear escalation path, with the corrective action and the re-test that closed it, is a management-review input for ISO 27001, evidence of an incident-handling measure for NIS2 Article 21, and a continuity rehearsal for ISO 22301.
+The work was done for the resilience it bought; the three entries are what it looked like once labelled.

 ## Keeping the substance

 Translation is presentation.
 It labels the behavioural evidence in the terms a standard recognises and